LIST OF CLUBS/ACTIVITIES

 FRENCH CLUB *(1-3 points)

-Club Advisor: Ms. A. Hathaway
+Club Advisor: Ms. R Atallah

 French Club will give the students the opportunity to explore the French culture through music, art, and games.
 We will also learn about and celebrate popular holidays in French culture such as Mardi Gras and Bastille Day.

-German Club* (1-3 points)
+GERMAN CLUB* (1-3 points)

 Club advisor: Mrs. L. Costa